Getting Started

 Creating charts from scratch

-Describe the type of chart you'd like to add to the app and select Add chart.
+If you select Create a new visualization, describe the type of chart you'd like to add to the app and select Add chart.

 Prompt reference and examples